 (5) Allowing competition in every industry or field of human endeavour is the best way to increase efficiency, reduce waste and redundancy, and lower costs.
 In other words, the more competition there is, the better, for competition is the purifying mechanism that will produce affordable plenty for the greatest number of people and will, in the long run, eliminate poverty all around the world.
 Competition can be likened to the process of refining metals, which eliminates impurities and dross, leaving the pure, unadulterated state of the metal.

-(6) Since monopoly is bad, and since a government-run agency is, by definition, a monopoly; and, moreover, competition is good, it follows that any government program, department, or initiative will necessarily be less efficient, innovative, and adaptable, while being more costly, than when it is operated by a privately-owned company.
+(6) Since monopoly is bad, and since a government-run agency is, by definition, a monopoly – and, moreover, since competition is good – it follows that any government program, department, or initiative will necessarily be less efficient, innovative, and adaptable, while being more costly, than when it is operated by several privately-owned companies that compete with each other.
 In other words, it is better to privatize as many government programs and departments as possible, rather than leave them in the inefficient control of the government.

 (7) Due to the inviolable and logically sound principle of comparative advantage, all countries should specialize in producing only those goods in which they enjoy a comparative advantage over other countries, and then exchange their products with each other in order to maximize people’s well-being.
 Hence, all trade barriers, including tariffs on imports, quotas, restrictions on the free movement of labourers from one country to another, and so forth, should be eliminated, or minimized as much as possible.